Jamie Foxx blames politically correct times for canceling his directorial debut

 Even so, it is possible that the film will never be released.

-“It’s been difficult with the terrain setting when it comes to comedy,” Foxx told CinemaBlend.
-“We’re trying to open up the sensitive corners so people can laugh again… We hope to keep them laughing and get them straight into ‘All-Star Weekend’ because we were definitely heading in that direction.”
+“It’s been tough with the terrain setting when it comes to comedy,” Foxx told CinemaBlend.
+“We’re trying to open up the sensitive corners so people can laugh again… We hope to keep them laughing and get them straight into ‘All-Star Weekend,’ because we were definitely heading in that direction.”

 When he speaks of “land configuration,” Foxx is referring to the fact that actor Robert Downey Jr. to play a Mexican in the film, something that can be seen as racism.